 ➡️ Nationally, the NHS have delivered vaccines to millions of people, currently highest number in Europe.
 The Government is publishing daily statistics on vaccinations that can be found here.

-➡️ Across the Havant Constituency vaccinations have been administered to over 80% of our over 80s, the most vulnerable at risk group to the virus.
-At capacity, all three of our local clinics can deliver a combined 3,000 vaccines a day.
+➡️ Across the Havant Constituency vaccinations have been administered to thousands of residents.
+At capacity, all three of our GP led sites can deliver a combined 3,000 vaccines a day.

 Where are the vaccinations taking place?